jacobo/being_present/slides.md

 .notes Grant 'twiggy' Baker

 !SLIDE[bg=bgquotes.jpg] center align-left
-## Momments of surf realization are here to remind us of our true potential.
+## Moments of surf realization are here to remind us of our true potential.
 ## If that is why we surf, that's good because surfing reconnects us to who we really are.
 ## This is all more reason to keep surfing.
 ## Life is good.
 Surfing reminds us of how good life is.